 These sounds are for a series of old railroad tunnels near the town of Hope.
 It is a very beautiful place deeply affected by histories of capital and colonization.
 Dynamited out of the earth over a hundred years ago as part of the Kettle Valley Railway, a sign just outside of the entrance to the tunnels describes the site as a engineering “wonder” and gives credit to the tunnel’s engineer, but not the workers who built it.
-The site is also close to the Nestle Waters plant which extracts groundwater out of nearby Kawkawa Lake without permit or consent from the Sto:lo Nation.
+The site is also just down the road from the Nestle Waters plant which extracts groundwater out of the nearby Kawkawa Lake aquifer without permit or consent from the Sto:lo Nation.
 My piece incorporates recordings of water echoing through the flooded tunnels, fragments of text from the didactic panel located outside of the tunnel, green-washing ad copy from the Nestle Waters website, and an ancestor worship ritual for the workers who died at that site.

 Created for The Media Arts Committee Place + Sound Residency through Vancouver Co-op Radio